Reality is only an extension of history.

 Occupation System

-The cadres in the game are divided into 4 occupations: propagandist, patron, spy and guerilla.
+The cadres in the game are divided into 4 types of occupations: propagandist, patron, spy and guerilla.
 During battles, a team can appoint at most 5 cadres, creating their unique tactics through different placement and combinations.

 During battles, cadres in the same occupation system will share the command ball of the same color.